-- 6.2.1 An audit of the manufacturing facility is part of the Approval investigation to verify implementation of the quality control program.
-Its purpose is to determine that the manufacturer's equipment, procedures, and quality program are maintained to insure a consistently uniform and reliable product.
-Initial inspections of facilities already producing similar products may be waived at the discretion of FM Approvals. - 6.2.2 Unannounced follow-up inspections shall be conducted at least annually by FM Approvals, or its designate, to determine continued compliance.
-More frequent audits may be required by FM Approvals.
+- 6.2.1 An audit of the manufacturing facility may be part of the certification agencies surveillance requirements to verify implementation of the quality assurance program.
+Its purpose is to determine that the manufacturer's equipment, procedures, and quality program are maintained to insure a uniform product consistent with that which was tested and certified. - 6.2.2 Certified products or services shall be produced or provided at, or provided from, location(s) disclosed as part of the certification examination.
+Manufacture of products bearing a certification mark is not permitted at any other location prior to disclosure to the certification agency.

-6.2.3 The client shall manufacture the product or service only at the location(s) audited by FM Approvals and as specified in the Approval Report.
-Manufacture of products bearing the FM Approvals Certification Marks is not permitted at any other locations without prior written authorization by FM Approvals.

-6.3 Manufacturer's Responsibilities
+6.3 Product Modifications

-The manufacturer shall notify and receive authorization from FM Approvals for changes in product construction, design, components, raw materials, physical characteristics, coatings, component formulation or quality assurance procedures prior to implementation of such changes.
+The manufacturer shall notify and receive authorization from the certification agency for changes in product construction, design, components, raw materials, physical characteristics, coatings, component formulation or quality assurance procedures prior to implementation of such changes.

-6.3.1 Manufacturing and Routine Production Tests
+6.4 Manufacturing and Routine Production Tests

-The manufacturer shall perform routine production tests as specified below on 100 percent of all FM Approved fire pump controllers prior to shipment.
+The manufacturer shall perform routine production tests as specified below on 100 percent of all Certified fire pump controllers prior to shipment.
 Routine tests shall be made on each individual fire pump controller in the manufacturing facility.
 Routine tests for fire pump controllers include the verification of:

-- a. operating limits, performance characteristics and functionality; - b. dielectric properties.
+- a. operating limits, performance characteristics and functionality;

+- b. dielectric properties.

-6.3.1.1 Verification of operating limits
+- 6.4.1 Verification of operating limits

-It shall be verified that the controller operates according to the requirements of Section 5.10.1 of this standard, and the following:
+It shall be verified that the controller operates according to the requirements of Section 5.10.1 of this standard, and the following.

-6.3.1.2 Inspection of the assembly including inspection of wiring and electrical operation test.
+- 6.4.2 Inspection of the assembly including inspection of wiring and electrical operation test. - a.

-- a.
 The effectiveness of mechanical actuating elements, interlocks, locks, etc., shall be checked.
 The conductors and cables shall be checked for proper laying and the devices for proper mounting.
 A visual inspection is also necessary to ensure that the prescribed degree of protection, creepage distances and clearances are maintained. - b.
 The connections, especially screwed and bolted connections, shall be checked for adequate contact. - c.
 It shall be verified that the information and markings specified in Section 3.3 of this standard are complete, and that the assembly corresponds to these.
 In addition, the conformity of the assembly to the circuit and wiring diagrams, technical data, etc., provided by the manufacturer shall be checked. - d.
 Inspect wiring and conduct electrical functioning test on all interlocks, control functions and alarms. - e.
-Upon final installation, verification of proper wiring connections and electrical functioning tests shall be repeated as necessary and agreed upon between manufacturer and user.

-6.3.1.3 Verification of dielectric properties

-For the verification of power frequency withstand voltage, a dielectric test on the controller shall be conducted using an essentially sinusoidal test voltage in accordance with Table 6.3.1.3 below.
+Upon final installation, verification of proper wiring connections and electrical functioning tests shall be repeated as necessary and agreed upon between manufacturer and user - 6.4.3 Verification of dielectric properties conducted using an essentially sinusoidal test voltage in accordance with Table 6.4.3 below.
 The test voltage shall be applied for 5 seconds to the incoming supply terminals, with the FPC-short circuit protective devices and disconnector (isolation switch) in the open and closed position.
 Dielectric integrity shall be verified between all poles and the frame and between each pole.
 Tests shall be conducted with and without electronic boards connected to the system.